 In addition to hearing aids, there is a wealth of equipment to help with hearing: telephones, personal loop systems, fire and clock alarms, fm listeners, doorbells.
 We do not issue any of these but are happy to give advice on what might be helpful.

 Hearing aid repairs – Once a person has received a hearing aid from us, we also provide all ongoing service needs.
 If the hearing aid breaks, an appointment is always needed for a repair.
 These are available usually the next working day at the latest.

 Re-testing hearing – If you think you are experiencing increased difficulty in hearing, you can contact us directly for a appointment.
 Otherwise, we recommend you have your hearing re-tested every 3 years.
 At that point we can update your hearing aid settings and ensure you are getting the best sound possible.

 Batteries – Batteries and tubing can be collected / recycled from the Audiology Reception at the Hospital, Mon to Fri 8:00 am—5.30 pm.
-They can also be collected / recycled from a number of Health Centres, details can be found here (AL Link to Health Centres)
+They can also be collected / recycled from a number of Health Centres, read more in our Batteries and Tubing – Clinics document.

 For further information on these products please contact the Audiology Services department direct